 The COVID-19 pandemic also hit the NSW arts community hard.
-So many gigs were cancelled, performances postponed, and exhibitions closed part way through their run.
+So may gigs were cancelled, performances postponed, and exhibitions closed part way through their run.
 Or didn’t get to open at all.

 We also showcased some of her work at our AGM and Celebrating the Sector! event on Friday, 26 November 2021.

 You can visit the virtual exhibition here, which will run till 31 January 2021.
 Her beautiful works are for sale and all proceeds go to the artist.
-Jessie also takes commissions, so get in touch at email@example.com.
+Jessie also takes commissions, so get in touch.